gabrieldansereau/ms_downscaling_metawebs/README.md

 from one another and from the metaweb [@McLeod2021SamAsy], emphasizing the need for methods to generate local, downscaled network predictions.
-A potential limitation to previous downscaling approaches is that they assume interactions are constant across space, which ignores well-documenter interaction variability, and masks the effect of environmental conditions on interaction realization [@Braga2019SpaAna].
+A potential limitation to previous downscaling approaches is that they assume interactions are constant across space, which ignores well-documented interaction variability, and masks the effect of environmental conditions on interaction realization [@Braga2019SpaAna].
 In contrast, recent studies argued that seeing interactions as probabilistic events (rather than binary ones) allows us to